 Play therapy is a structured, theoretically based approach to therapy with young children that builds on the normal communicative and learning processes of children.
 The curative powers inherent in play are used in many ways.
 Therapists strategically utilize play therapy to help children express what is troubling them when they do not have the verbal language to express their thoughts and feelings.
 In play therapy, toys are like the child’s words and play is the child’s language.
 Through play, therapists may help children learn more adaptive behaviors when there are emotional or social skills deficits.
 The positive relationship that develops between therapist and child during play therapy sessions can provide a corrective emotional experience necessary for healing from trauma.
 Play therapy may also be used to promote cognitive development and provide insight about and resolution of inner conflicts or dysfunctional thinking in the child.
 Through play therapy, children learn to communicate with others, express feelings, regulate emotions, modify behavior, develop problem-solving skills, and learn a variety of ways of relating to others.
 Play provides a safe psychological distance from their problems and allows expression of thoughts and feelings appropriate to their developmental age.

+Our psychological assessments are conducted by a team of doctoral and masters level psychologists, who work collaboratively using over 30 years of clinical experience.
 A psychological assessment can help identify your child’s unique learning style as well as increase understanding of their social, emotional and behavioural difficulties.
 The purpose of an assessment should be to develop a plan forward, with the goal to assist and support.
 Psychological assessments should be conducted in the context of a clinical team with many years of experience in the assessment of a wide range of learning, developmental, clinical and behavioural disorders.
 Assessment results will guide parenting plans, medical treatment decisions, and behavioural interventions, as well as the development of an Individualized Educational Plan (IEP) to ensure access to special teaching strategies in school and important accommodations on standardized board exams, including I/GCSE, CXC, SAT, and PSAT.